Dantwoin/VBA-Projects/Splicers-Example/ReadMe.txt

 This is an excel project showcasing splcers.
-Program opens a connecteion betteen the Northwind 2007 database and creates a pivotable, charts, and graphs.
+Program opens a connecteion between the Northwind 2007 database and creates a pivotable, charts, and graphs.
 The graphs are organized into a dashboard and splicers are added to change data views.